bloominstituteoftechnology/node-api1-project/README.md

 #### Notes

 - You are welcome to create additional files but **do not move or rename existing files** or folders.
-- Do not alter your `package.json` file except to install extra libraries.
+- Do not alter your `package.json` file except to install additional libraries or add additional scripts.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work.
 - Perform basic professional polishing including spell-checking and grammar-checking on your work.

 ### Task 3: Stretch Problems

+Be careful not to _break MVP_ while working on these Stretch goals!
+If in doubt create a new branch.

-To work on the stretch problems you'll need to enable the `cors` middleware.
-Follow these steps:
+You'll need to enable the `cors` middleware:

 - add the `cors` npm module: `npm i cors`.
 - add `server.use(cors())` after `server.use(express.json())`.